 Select a background image to upload.
 The image file must be 510 pixels high and 930 pixels wide.
 The Change Background dialog will disappear once the image is loaded.

 Remove Background Image

 Navigate to the Facility Designer page.

 Click Change Background link located in the Menu box.
-Change Background dialog will appear.
+The Change Background dialog will appear.